nealey/vail-adapter/README.md

 this will short pin 11 to ground and signal to the Arduino to go into straight key mode.

-You need to reset the Arduino if you change from an iambic to straight key.
+If you change from an iambic key to a straight key, you'll have to reset the adapter by unplugging it from the computer.
-On the micro, reset is a white button.

-If you plug in your straight key and it looks like DAH is being held down, it means you need to switch the connections to pins 11 and 12.

-If you plug in your straight key and it looks like DIT is being held down, it means you need to reset the Arduino to make it detect the key type again.

-== Step 3: Load the code
+## Step 3: Load the code

 Upload the code contained in this sketch on to your board.

-== Step 4: Test it out
+## Step 4: Test it out

 Make sure it's plugged in to your computer's USB port.